two-torial/two-torial/docs/games/chunithmsunplus/controllers.md

     As WiFi isn't the best for latency, it is preferable to run Brokenithm with your Android device tethered to your PC.
 This will require enabling Developer options, and USB debugging on your tablet.
 As this process varies by device, instructions are not included here.

     Once you have USB debugging enabled, you will need to download and extract the [Android SDK Platform Tools](https://developer.android.com/tools/releases/platform-tools) to somewhere on your PC.
-    Navigate to the folder you extracted the tools too, click in the Address bar, type `CMD` and hit enter to open a Command Prompt window.
+    Navigate to the folder you extracted the tools to, click in the Address bar, type `CMD` and hit enter to open a Command Prompt window.

     Make sure your Android device is connected and that USB debugging is enabled.